SamipJ/IBMModel/README.md

 # CROSS LINGUAL DOCUMENT TRANSLATOR
 An implementation of text translation using statistical machine translation i.e. IBM Model 1 with alignment heuristics.
-We have used to text files one in french and one in english to make parallel corpus.
+We have used two text files - one in french and one in english - to make parallel corpus.

 code available online at:https://github.com/SamipJ/SMT-using-IBMModel1.5